 Planting more than 1 red mulberry ups the chances of getting a fruiting female.
 If you want sure high quality fruit production, please choose a grafted mulberry from our selections.
-Varaha and Richard’s Buff Red are native, high quality selections.
+Varaha is a native, high quality selection.

 Uses: Females produce delicious berries.
 Makes a great shade tree and is fast growing.
 Birds love it.
 Great for reforestation.